Privacy at Work: What Are Your Rights?

 Can my employer read my emails or listen to my phone calls?
 What about text messages on a company phone?

-Some states, such as California, require that all parties to a monitored phone conversation receive notice about the monitoring.
+Some states, such as California, require that all parties on a monitored phone conversation receive notice about the monitoring.
 If your state has such a law, your employer is required to inform you if they plan to monitor your phone calls.

 Can my employer search me at the end of the day?